igorsteinmacher/INF502-Fall2020/assignments/inClassNov03.md

 ## In class assignment (Nov-3)

+### This is a group assignment

+Please create a notebook called InClassNov3.ipynb in your repo and make sure that you list all the names at the top of the notebook

 ### BeautifulSoup + Pandas:

 1. You are required to write a function that scrapes the Wikipedia article with